tomjoht/tomjoht.github.io/_smartphones/pushandpull/21-updates-two-years-later.md

 ## 5. Constant notifications on a smartphone from email and chat are what drive anxiety &mdash; this is what's toxic about smartphones

 I've come to the conclusion that what's toxic about smartphones are the notifications.
 Any app that sends me frequent notifications tends to have ill effects on my mental health.
 I'm not much of a social media junkie.
 The only real social media app I participated on was Twitter.
 I faded from that platform about 2 years ago, just using it to broadcast new posts.
-I browse Linkedin more regularly, but there's rarely content on that platform that keeps me there beyond a few minutes a day.
+I browse Linkedin from time to time, but there's rarely content on that platform that keeps me there beyond a few minutes a day.

 I actually do have Snapchat on my phone, but only to track my youngest daughter's location (she set the app up for me).
 The app has no appeal to me for exchanging snaps with friends &mdash; my God, I'm 48 years old.
 Who would I be snapchatting with?

 There have been occasions where I install work apps, primarily email and chat, often because I'm traveling but not out of office.
 Then I forget to remove the apps.
 When I do this, I find myself frequently checking those apps for any incoming information.
 I get addicted to checking email and chat regularly, and it drives up my general anxiety levels.

+That said, even uninstalling Gmail doesn't eliminate the possibility of checking it.
+You can go to gmail.com in your browser, just like with nearly every other site, most of which display surprisingly well in the browser due to mobile styles.
+If you disable Chrome, you also remove the ability to use AI apps like ChatGPT and Gemini, so it's a more drastic step.
+Anyway, going to gmail.com in the web browser (something I do much less frequently than when I have the app) is different from having the Gmail app for one main reason: notifications.

 I have a theory: any app that constantly pings me with information, either from actual notifications or from manually opening and looking at feeds in the apps, accounts for the anxiety-inducing mental health phenomenon of smartphones.
 This stream of incoming information, 99% of which is usually trivial noise, wratchets up my internal rhythms to keep checking for information.
 This is especially true of email and chat apps for me.

 Having gone through cycles of having email and chat apps on my phone and not having them, I've felt this anxiety level rise with the apps and diminish without them.
 Keep in mind this is just email and chat &mdash; it would probably be worse if I installed news and social media apps too and left on the default notifications.
 My phone would be constantly buzzing all day with pointless notifications.

 I've almost forgotten what a phone looks like with notifications turned on for all the apps.
 The other day while riding to work, I came across a recently dropped iPhone that an unknown owner lost.
 As I picked it up and tried to decipher how to contact the owner, all I could do was scroll the recent notifications on the lock screen.
 I couldn't believe someone actually had all the notifications turned on, getting spammed with tidbits about NBA game details, news alerts, Instagram posts, and more.